-EquityLine Mortgage Investment Corporation's business is to provide financing to borrowers that are not well serviced by the commercial banks for short-term mortgages secured by real estate assets (primarily residential homes).
+EquityLine Mortgage Investment Corporation's business is to provide financing to borrowers that are deemed ineligable by the commercial banks for short-term mortgages secured by real estate assets (primarily residential homes).
 Borrowers use these mortgages to finance short-term financing needs.